 But as I said, it’s not all doom and gloom.

-There are some tools which we can use to at least get a general sense of where the market might be headed in the next year, and they generally involve a calculator rather than a crystal ball.
+There are some tools which we can use to get at least a general sense of where the market might be headed in the next year, and they generally involve a calculator rather than a crystal ball.

 PE10, CAPE and Tobin’s Q

-If you’ve been reading the right kind of books then you’ll probably already know these metrics.
-In slightly different ways they all try to make the price to earnings or price to book ratios more useful and more predictive.
+If you’ve been reading the right kind of books, then you’ll probably already know these metrics.
+In slightly different ways, they all try to make the price-to-earnings or price-to-book ratios more useful and more predictive.

-Tobin’s Q is apparently the most accurate, but I think that the differences between them and the impact of those differences in the real world is likely to be minimal, so I’ll stick with CAPE (cyclically adjusted PE), which tends to be the most popular.
+Tobin’s Q is apparently the most accurate, but I think that the differences between them and the impact of those differences in the real world are likely to be minimal, so I’ll stick with CAPE (cyclically adjusted PE), which tends to be the most popular.

-By extending the earnings out to a ten year average it becomes a much more stable number.
+By extending the earnings out to a ten-year average, it becomes a much more stable number.
 Comparing price to a more stable earnings number gives us a more meaningful measure of value.

 A higher CAPE really is predictive of lower returns, and vice versa.

-Over the last century the S&P 500 CAPE has swung almost randomly between depression valuations all the way up to extreme bubble valuations, and this range is generally between half and double its long-run average of fifteen to eighteen or so.
+Over the last century, the S&P 500 CAPE has swung almost randomly between depression valuations all the way up to extreme bubble valuations, and this range is generally between half and double its long-run average of fifteen to eighteen or so.

 Extreme events make the world more predictable